-The College of Idaho seeks to provide an educational environment that is sensitive to the needs of students with disabilities.
-The College provides reasonable services to enrolled students who have a documented permanent or temporary physical, mental or sensory disability that qualifies the student for academic accommodations under the Americans with Disabilities Act or section 504 of the Rehabilitation Act.
+The College of Idaho seeks to provide an educational environment that appropriately supports learning and disability needs of students.
+The Learning Support and Disability Services Department facilitates services for students who have a physical, learning, psychological, developmental or neurological disability.
 Students with disabilities are encouraged to notify the College of potential ADA or 504 status during the admission process.

 The College of Idaho provides services to its students with disabilities through the Learning Support & Disability Services office of the Division of Student Affairs.
 The Learning Support & Disability Services Director will meet with students who indicate they have disabilities to help the student arrange for reasonable accommodations and identify off-campus sources of support.

 - Submit a written request for accommodations to the Learning Support & Disability Services office indicating the diagnosis and the types of accommodations the student desires.
 Requests should be made as soon as possible after notification of admission.

 - Submit appropriate documentation of the diagnosed disability from a qualified treatment provider.
 This documentation must indicate the nature, extent and the academic implications of the disability.
 This documentation must also indicate the types of accommodation and services the student is currently receiving.
 The assessment must have been completed within the last three years.

 - Provide a signed release of information form that allows the college to communicate with the student’s doctors and service providers for the purpose of providing requested accommodations.
 It is also recommended that students sign the FERPA release during summer orientation.